-Cladding seems to be non-existent with Swithland slating.
+Cladding seems to be non-existent.

-Lime mortar is used for head-bedding the slates and with hair for torching, as well as external pointing at verges and abutments.
-One example is known, St Michael and All Saints' Church at Thorpe Satchville in Leicestershire, where the head-nailed slating was solidbedded in hot lime onto the ceiling laths (see figure 28).19
+Lime mortar is used for head bedding the slates and with hair for torching and as external pointing at verges and abutments.
+One example is known, Thorpe Satchville Church, where the head nailed slating was solid bedded in hot lime onto the ceiling laths (Figure 35a & b).
+This was renewed as found in 2015.